Disability Studies and Human Development Concentration

 Disability Studies and Human Development

 This concentration provides an interdisciplinary focus of study in areas such as independent living, employment, adults and children with disabilities, and health and community issues.
+This is an excellent concentration of study for those students interested in applying to a graduate program in Occupational Therapy (OT), Physical Therapy (DPT), Speech Language Pathology (SLP), and other fields associated with rehabilitative services that benefit from a foundational understanding in disability studies.
 Job opportunities for entry-level professional and managerial positions may be found in developmental or physical disability services agencies, independent living centers, mental health centers, the geriatrics and vocational rehabilitations agencies.

 Brochure (pdf)